ColinB19/datajobswebscraper/README.md

 The scraper uses environment variables in a `.env` file to configure paths.
 You'll need a `DATA_PATH` for the scraped data and a `LOG_PATH` for the scraper logs.

-To get familiar with the data, please run through [HowTo-ScrapingDataJobs.ipynb](https://github.com/ColinB19/datajobswebscraper/blob/master/HowTo-ScrapingDataJobs.ipynb).
+To get familiar with webscraping with Selenium, please run through [HowTo-ScrapingDataJobs.ipynb](https://github.com/ColinB19/datajobswebscraper/blob/master/HowTo-ScrapingDataJobs.ipynb).

-To utilize the full scraper, and visualize and analyze the data, please see [Webscrape_DataJobs.ipynb](https://github.com/ColinB19/datajobswebscraper/blob/master/Webscrape_DataJobs.ipynb)
+To utilize the full scraper, and visualize and analyze the data, please see [Webscrape_DataJobs.ipynb](https://github.com/ColinB19/datajobswebscraper/blob/master/Webscrape_DataJobs.ipynb).

 If you would just like to run the scraper, please use the following snippit from [Webscrape_DataJobs.ipynb](https://github.com/ColinB19/datajobswebscraper/blob/master/Webscrape_DataJobs.ipynb):